-Department of Justice And United States Attorney’s Office to Oversee November 2016 Elections
+Department Of Justice and United States Attorney’s Office to Oversee November 2018 Elections

-KNOXVILLE, Tenn. - U.S. Attorney Nancy Stallard Harr announced today that Assistant U.S. Attorney (AUSA) Perry H. Piper will lead the efforts of her office in connection with the Justice Department’s nationwide Election Day Program for the upcoming Nov.
-8, 2016, general elections.
+KNOXVILLE, Tenn. – U.S. Attorney J. Douglas Overbey announced today that Assistant U.S. Attorney (AUSA) Perry Piper will lead the efforts of his office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2018, general elections.
 AUSA Piper has been appointed to serve as the District Election Officer (DEO) for the Eastern District of Tennessee, and in that capacity is responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

-U.S. Attorney Harr said, “Every citizen must be able to vote without interference or discrimination and to have that vote counted without it being stolen because of fraud.
-The Department of Justice will act promptly and aggressively to protect the integrity of the election process.”
+“Every United States citizen must be able to vote without interference or discrimination and to have that vote counted without it being stolen because of fraud,” said U.S. Attorney Overbey.
+“Aggressive and prompt action will be taken by the Department of Justice to protect the integrity of the election process.”

-The Department of Justice (Department) has an important role in deterring election fraud and discrimination at the polls, and combating these violations whenever and wherever they occur.
-The Department’s long-standing Election Day Program furthers these goals, and also seeks to ensure public confidence in the integrity of the election process by providing local points of contact within the Department for the public to report possible election fraud and voting rights violations while the polls are open on election day.
+The Department of Justice has an important role in deterring election fraud and discrimination at the polls, and combating these violations whenever and wherever they occur.
+The Department’s long-standing Election Day Program furthers these goals, and also seeks to ensure public confidence in the integrity of the election process by providing local points of contact within the Department for the public to report possible election fraud and voting rights violations while the polls are open on Election Day.

 The franchise is the cornerstone of American democracy.
 We all must ensure that those who are entitled to the franchise exercise it if they choose, and that those who seek to corrupt it are brought to justice.
-In order to respond to complaints of election fraud or voting rights abuses on November 8, 2016, and to ensure that such complaints are directed to the appropriate authorities, U.S. Attorney Harr stated that AUSA/DEO Piper will be on duty in this District while the polls are open.
+In order to respond to complaints of election fraud or voting rights abuses on November 8, 2018, and to ensure that such complaints are directed to the appropriate authorities, U.S. Attorney Overbey stated that AUSA/DEO Piper will be on duty in this district while the polls are open.
 He can be reached by the public at 423-385-1332.

 In addition, the FBI will have special agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on election day.
 The local FBI field office can be reached by the public at 865-544-0751.